 In York City, the situation is most severe for its police pension fund, which is only 55 percent funded.
 The firefighter fund is at 60 percent.

-York City resident Trisha Melikian, who is a public accountant at Flickinger & Co. in West York, said the auditor general's consolidation proposal "makes a lot of sense."
+York City resident Trisha Melikian, who is a public accountant at Flickinger & Co.

 "It puts the funds in the hands of professional fund managers, it lowers administration costs, and would lessen the problems some municipalities seem to have keeping compliant with state regulations," she wrote in an email.

 Melikian said another solution might be "to give public workers the sort of defined-contribution benefits that we get in the private sector."